elben/elben.github.io/posts/2015-11-22-the-end-of-dynamic-languages.markdown

 OK, enough ranting.
 Let's pause.
 Here is a story of how we used our *programming language* to help us eradicate a certain class of bugs from a production code base.

-Last week, I was frustrated at this Scala code base because it was so easy to write difficult-to-catch runtime bugs that wrote wrong values into a Solr search cluster.
-For example, not writing a boolean value into a boolean field (which Solr allows, but we didn't want to).
-I spent a week refactoring that messy, bug-prone monolith into smaller, composible chunks that passed around immutable data structures ala Clojure.
+Last week, I was frustrated at a particular Scala code base because it was so easy to write bugs that wrote wrong values into a Solr search cluster.
+For example, Solr silently allows `null` to be written to a boolean field.
+I spent a week refactoring that messy, bug-prone monolith into small, composible chunks that passed around immutable data structures ala Clojure.
 At first I thought it was great work.
 The new code was nice-to-read and well-tested.
-Yet as I began to use it, I found myself writing the same runtime bugs I was writing before.
-One involved breaking our porn filter (quick, what do you do when `isItPorn` returns `null`?).
+Yet I found myself writing the same runtime bugs I was writing before.
+One even involved breaking our porn filter (quick, what do you do when `isItPorn` returns `null`?).

 So my co-worker Adam and I set a goal: **turn all these runtime bugs into compiler errors.** We wanted a big, fat FAILED TO COMPILE message if we tried to insert `null` into a boolean field.